karstnet/karstnet/README.md

 `import karstnet as kn`

-A call-test function is available to help you check if the package i ready to use : just type:
+A call-test function is available to help you check if the package is ready to use : just type:
 `kn.test_kn()`

 ## Documentation